14 Things You Should Never Clean with Water

 Hardwood and Laminate Floors

 The water-resistant finish on hardwood and laminate floors wears off over time, and cleaning them with water could cause damage.
 If water gets into the wood, it can swell and turn black.
 “The proper way to clean a wood or laminate floor is to use a flat microfiber mop and spray-on cleaning solution with a spray bottle a little bit at a time,” says Smith.
 “Most flooring manufacturers make specific recommendations on which product they recommend on their flooring.”
+You might find these picks of the best laminate floor cleaners useful.

 Make sure to read about these other cleaning products you should never mix.